 While it isn’t the end of the world to take the mount off of the bat and change it to another, it does take extra time and, we surmise based on how hard you need to dig at the mount to get it off, that it lowers the mount’s useful life.

-Third, while the Blast Motion does excel in the use of aggregated metrics like the ‘Blast Factor’—which attempts to relay the effectiveness of the swing into a single number—it fails by not giving a visual representation of the swing.
-The bat path in a 3D animated video is another lock out spec of the Zepp Labs sensor.
+- Third, while the Blast Motion does excel in the use of aggregated metrics like the ‘Blast Factor’—which attempts to relay the effectiveness of the swing into a single number—it fails by not giving a visual representation of the swing.
 The Blast Motion feedback simply lacks that visual awareness teaching moment of the bat path—and it’s hard to make that same impact with only a numeric “Blast Factor” or “Power Index”.

 Sensors gathering data on your swing’s performance have come to the market so quickly, and apps can be updated so easily, that it’s hard to say which sensors on the market may be the best long term play.
-As of today, we’d buy the Zepp Labs in a heartbeat when compared to the Blast Motion for its side by side comparison to pro swings alone.
-The 3D visiualization of the bat path as well as the easy transfer between bats is also a plus and the training information built into the Zepp Labs app is helpful.
+There aren’t very many options in the space as Blast has strongly enforced their patent.

 If you are looking for to acquire bat speed tech in the palm of your hands then the Blast Motion your very legit option.